 Our innovative and cutting edge research develops the science that underpins conservation and tackles the more applied questions of how biodiversity can survive in this ever more crowded world.
-This work focuses on a range of issues, including conservation decision science, conservation and livelihoods, ecosystem services, endangered species management, human-wildlife co-existence, landscape-scale conservation, valuing nature and wildlife trade.
+This work focuses on a range of issues covering biodiversity and human well-being, deforestation, defaunation and restoration, designing conservation area and ecological networks, human-wildlife coexistence, landscapes and livelihoods, species monitoring and conservation, valuing nature and ecosystem services, and wildlife trade and sustainable use.

 DICE members are also part of the following groups: